fedluc/qupled/README.md

 ## Documentation

-The documentation is currently in preparation.
-A primitive version can be obtained by running `make html` in the [docs](https://github.com/fedluc/STLS/tree/master/docs) folder.
+The documentation is currently in preparation, but it can already be accessed [Read the Docs](http://qupled.readthedocs.io/)